gayelmarcelin/e_commerce_app/README.md

 # ecommerceapp

-A new Flutter application which describe an exmaple of e-commerce app.
+A new Flutter application which describe an example of e-commerce app.

 ## Getting Started